View Document Text

 waived open end mutual funds, exchange traded funds and individual equities.

-Hapanowicz Strategic Wealth Investment Management (Hapanowicz SWIM)
+Hapanowicz Strategic Wealth Investment Management (Hapanowicz SWM)

 Asset management services are provided via LPL Financial’s SWM (Strategic Wealth Management)